Homeschool ADHD Kids : Resources for GREAT Outcomes

 For example, I LET my child flip all over the place, sit on a big bouncing ball and bounce while reading.
 He walked on the treadmill while listening to audiobooks, and jumped on the trampoline while practicing math facts.
 Moms who homeschool ADHD kids can ALLOW their kids to be themselves while learning more easily!

 Your journey through homeschooling your bright, energetic child may be challenging at times, but it will also bring you unexpected joys.
 You’ll have an easier time on the homeschool ADHD road if you arm yourself with knowledge about behavior management, and a solid understanding of your child’s personality type.
 Check out the resources below to arm yourself with good information.
+And if you’re new to homeschooling a child with ADHD, you might want to look at ADHD Learning Strategies for Homeschooling Your Learning Abled Kid.

 Recommended Reading for Moms who Homeschool ADHD kids: